PVC Decking vs Capped Wood Composite

 Heat Dissipation: With enhanced UV protection, capped PVC decking offers slightly better heat dissipation than capped composite.

-Warranty: Capped composite decking from TimberTech®comes with a limited 25-year residential warranty for fade and stain, material defects, termite, and rot damage, while AZEK’s capped PVC decking is backed by a limited 30-year warranty for the same issues
+Warranty: Capped composite decking from TimberTech®comes with a limited 25-year residential warranty for material defects, termite, and rot damage, while AZEK’s capped PVC decking is backed by a limited lifetime warranty for the same issues.
+Both come with a 30-year limited fade and stain warranty.